roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-03 ****** bydawn1958© Dawn was glad it was wine, as she preferred wine to hard liquor.
+Dawn was glad it was wine, as she preferred wine to hard liquor.
 She sipped on the sweet nectar and wondered if she was making a big mistake.
 It wasn't long before Sandra coaxed the two women into the comfortable confines of the basement rec room.
 The room was very dimly lit and Dawn got a bad feeling when she noticed the pool table.
 There were a few pillows strewn on the top, which was definitely out of the ordinary, and the uneasiness grew in her stomach.

  Sandra innocently put on some dancing music before letting Cari and Dawn know her intentions.
 She faced the two women and refilled their drinks.
 "If it were guys having a party, they would probably watch some porno movies.
 Since it is just us three girls, I have arranged for something even better."